Rubber Expansion Joint

 Nitrile Butadiene Rubber (NBR), also known as Buna-N or acrylonitrile butadiene rubber, is a synthetic rubber widely used for its excellent resistance to oils, fuels, and other chemicals.
 It is a copolymer made from acrylonitrile (ACN) and butadiene, which gives it a combination of flexibility and durability.

-Expansion joint rubber is critical in bridge construction, allowing for movement without compromising structural integrity.
+Rubber expansion joint is critical in bridge construction, allowing for movement without compromising structural integrity.

 Used in plumbing and industrial piping, rubber joints prevent leaks and accommodate thermal expansion.